modyo/modyo-docs/README.md

 All the site it's inside the `/docs` folder, and the main configuration it's in `/docs/.vuepress`, including the public folder (`/docs/.vuepress/public`)

-The default language is spanish:
+The default language is english:

 ```
 - docs/
  - .vuepress/
- - guides/ # All docs in spanish
+ - platform/ # All docs in spanish
  - README.md # It's like an index.
 In this case is the home page
 ```